-3.2 Decomposing rent levels via hedonic price modelling
+Decomposing rent levels via hedonic price modelling

 To analyse the data, we provide a number of descriptive statistics in addition to inferential and machine learning-based analyses.
-We explore machine learning tools to uncover non-linearities in the data: a decision tree algorithm (Figure 3A) visualises the complex interactions between the features in different districts, and a regularised model (LASSO, see James et al. 2013) reduces the feature space to the most influential variables relating rents and amenities (Figure 3B).
+We explore machine learning tools to uncover non-linearities in the data: a decision tree algorithm (Fig 3A) visualises the complex interactions between the features in different districts, and a regularised model (LASSO, see [33]) reduces the feature space to the most influential variables relating rents and amenities (more details below and in Fig 3B).
 The main statistical tool being used to decompose rent levels is a hedonic price model.

-Hedonic price models represent a widely used approach in real estate economics and housing markets (Witte et al., 1979; Brown and Rosen, 1982; Sirmans et al., 2005).
-These models build on the hedonic demand theory aiming to decompose the house price or monthly rent into its constituent characteristics, thereby revealing the implicit valuation of each attribute (Herath and Maier, 2010).
+Hedonic price models represent a widely used approach in real estate economics and housing markets [34-36].
+These models build on the hedonic demand theory aiming to decompose the house price or monthly rent into its constituent characteristics, thereby revealing the implicit valuation of each attribute [37].
 For instance, a house's price can be viewed as reflecting not only its physical features (e.g., size, number of bedrooms, location) but also its amenities (e.g., type of heating, proximity to public transportation) or other characteristics.

-acteristics.
 Thanks to the granularity of data on amenities available in the non-structured text data contained in the online descriptions of the apartment listings, we can estimate the coefficients associated with many different attributes at the same time.

-4 Results
+Results